How to Train YOLOv11 Instance Segmentation on a Custom Dataset

 Conclusion

 In this article we've shown how to train the YOLO11 model for instance segmentation.
 The model started off with knowledge of the 80 COCO classes, yet with the dataset found on Roboflow Universe, we brought it to the field of Medicine, teaching it to segment objects in X-ray image of pelvis.
+We then deployed it to Roboflow, allowing you to query it from other machines!
 The full code is available in our Notebook.

 YOLO11 is the newest model in the YOLO family, featuring improved precision, at lower memory and runtime costs.
 My hope is - you now understand how to wrangle it to your instance segmentation needs.
 Best of luck!